salilab/rmf/doc/FileFormat.md

-The %RMF file format (short for Rich Molecular Format) stores hierarchical data about a molecular structure in a file or buffer in memoery.
-This data can include

-- molecular structures stored hierarchically.
-These structures need
-- not be atomic resolution.  feature information about parts of the
-- structures, such as how well it fits a particular measurement.
-- geometric markup such as segments, surfaces, balls, colors which can
-- be used to improve visualization
+The %RMF file format (short for Rich Molecular Format) stores hierarchical data about a molecular structure in a file or buffer in memory.
+This data can include molecular structures stored hierarchically.
+These structures need not be atomic resolution.  feature information about parts of the structures, such as how well it fits a particular measurement. geometric markup such as segments, surfaces, balls, colors which can be used to improve visualization

 For example, a protein can be stored as a hierarchy where the root is the whole molecule.
 The root has one node per chain, each chain has